takafumir/rails_amp/README.md

       }
     </style>

-    <%= rails_amp_google_analytics_page_tracking %>
+    <%= rails_amp_google_analytics_head %>
     <%= rails_amp_html_header %>
   </head>
   <body>
+    <%= rails_amp_google_analytics_page_tracking %>
     <%= yield %>
   </body>
 </html>
 ```

-Customize the page data type by JSON-LD and schema.org, and write custom css styles in the `<style amp-custom>` block.
+Customize the page data type by JSON-LD with schema.org, and write custom css styles in the `<style amp-custom>` block.
 You can customize any other parts of this amp layout file as you like, but you need to follow the amp restrictions.

 ### Canonical link for root_url(root_path)